RICE CAKE WITH BLUEBERRIES

 Doesn’t this blueberry cake look just divine?
 And trust me, it tastes as good as it looks.

 I have a weird affinity to childlike food, give me anything that’s moist, sweet and spongy.
 I’m not sure whether semolina is more of a German thing, but growing up I could’ve indulged in sticky semolina porridge all day.
-Nowadays, while I’m on a gut healing mission, I don’t eat gluten and my sugar consumption is substantially less, but my love for squidgy dessert remains.
+Nowadays, while I’m on a gut healing mission, I don’t eat gluten and my sugar consumption is substantially lower, but my love for squidgy dessert remains.

 Marisa made her HEALTHY, TASTY CAKE with gluten free rice semolina, but unfortunately I could only find commercial wheat semolina.
 So I experimented a little and used sticky white rice instead (you know, the one you use for rice pudding).